Haydenwgnr/The-investigator/investigator-instructions.md

 ### Automated pipeline
 Runs an automated triage pipeline (GitHub Actions + Ollama `llama3.2:3b`) that reads `evidence/` and `ir_runbook.md`, maps findings to MITRE ATT&CK with confidence scores, and commits a timestamped report to `reports/`.

+### Complete loop automation
+Runs automated triage loop through app.py on Web API using Docker to automatically write and read from the github repository.

 ---

 ## Evidence & samples